 6.5.
 There is no minimum threshold.
-All development which may have an impact on archaeologically sensitive structures or locations may be required to make a contribution towards facilities.
+All development which may have an impact on archaeologically sensitive structures or locations may be required subject to planning condition and potential to make a contribution towards facilities.
 The extent of the interest must be located and defined through a field evaluation.